junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 # Dosage Information:

-## HOW FRACTIONS ARE SOMETIMES WRITTEN
+## how fractions are sometimes written

 1 tablet = one tablet